 Rupert Bowers QC was ranked as a leader in his field in Chambers and Partners and Legal 500 publications before taking silk and has been ranked every year since being in silk.
 He maintains a broad practice undertaking business and financial crime and extradition with expertise in ancillary matters associated with criminal investigations.
 He places particular emphasis on challenging search warrants, cash seizures, restraint and freezing orders including the new orders pursuant to the Criminal Finances Act 2017, and arrest and detention.

-Rupert also practises in sports regulation and discipline which has included cases before the Court of Arbitration for Sport.
+Rupert also practices in sports regulation and discipline which has included cases before the Court of Arbitration for Sport.
 Those he has represented include West Ham United, Harry Redknapp, James Tomkins, Jermain Defoe, Ben Thatcher, Bradley Wright-Phillips, Steve Cotterill, Emily Sarsfield, World in Motion Ltd., M&C Saatchi Merlin, and he recently drafted the disciplinary procedure for the British Association of Snowsports Instructors.

 JUDICIAL REVIEW/POLICE LAW